ZagloSs/BouncyAlien/README.md

 -Add music and sound effects
 -Add a shop to buy different characters
--Add some sort of scenario (White pipes are cool but a little bit boring when you've been playing for more than 6 minutes straight, Maybe scneario skins? 😉)
+-Add some sort of scenario (White pipes are cool but a little bit boring when you've been playing for more than 6 minutes straight, Maybe sceneario skins? 😉)

 ## Patch Notes